mustafaascha/mustafaascha.github.io/_posts/2016-09-05-Claims_Sequences.md

 Future posts will simulate data with particular sequences added, which will then by analyzed using CSPADE and results interpreted.
-Also, for those of you working with "big" data, there is an adapted sequences-reading function that takes advantage of the tidyverse and parallel CPU processes.
+Also, for those of you working with "big" data, I adapted the sequences-reading function to take advantage of the tidyverse and parallel CPU processes.

 Software